“The work of a free spirit is to free other spirits”

 Yoga has been around for thousands of years, originating in India.
 Most people know it for the physical poses, but at its heart, yoga is about finding balance, building awareness, and connecting with yourself through control of the mind.
 It’s a tool to help you navigate chaos, calm your thoughts, and feel more grounded, on and off the mat.

-In my classes, I honor yoga’s roots by incorporating traditional Sanskrit names (I do my best at pronunciation), alongside more familiar terms when helpful.
+In my classes, I honor yoga’s roots by incorporating traditional Sanskrit names (I do my best to pronounce them correctly), alongside more familiar terms when helpful.
 I guide students beyond the physical poses, weaving in breathwork (pranayama), meditation, and mindful reflection (svadhyaya).
 My teaching is mostly rooted in the 8-limb practice of Raja Yoga, though I sometimes incorporate other relevant influences and practices.
 It’s all about creating space for you to connect with yourself—not just move through a sequence.

 I’m a guide, not a guru.
 I don’t have all the answers, but I do provide tools and space for you to explore your own practice.
 My goal is to empower you...help you grow, strengthen, and feel more at home in your body and mind.